mishoo/UglifyJS/README.md

     -d, --define <expr>[=value] Global definitions.
     -e, --enclose [arg[:value]] Embed everything in a big function, with configurable argument(s) & value(s).
+    --expression                Parse a single expression, rather than a program (for parsing JSON).
     --ie                        Support non-standard Internet Explorer.
                                 Equivalent to setting `ie: true` in `minify()` for `compress`, `mangle` and `output` options.